Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

-Hidradenitis suppurativa (hi-drad-uh-NIE-tis sup-yoo-ruh-TIE-vuh) is rare, long-term skin condition that features small, painful lumps under the skin.
-They typically develop where the skin rubs together, such as the armpits, the groin, between the buttocks and under the breasts.
-The lumps may break open and smell or cause tunnels under the skin.
+Hidradenitis suppurativa (hi-drad-uh-NIE-tis sup-yoo-ruh-TIE-vuh) is a condition that causes small, painful lumps to form under the skin.
+The lumps usually develop in areas where your skin rubs together, such as the armpits, groin, buttocks and breasts.
+The lumps heal slowly, recur, and can lead to tunnels under the skin and scarring.

 Hidradenitis suppurativa tends to start after puberty.
 It can persist for many years and worsen over time, with serious effects on your daily life and emotional well-being.
-Early diagnosis and treatment can help manage the symptoms, keep new lumps from forming and prevent complications, such as scarring or depression.
+Combined medical and surgical therapy can help manage the disease and prevent complications.

 Hidradenitis suppurativa usually appears as one or more red, tender bumps that fill with pus.
 It most commonly occurs in the armpits (shown), groin, between the buttocks and under the breasts.

 - Tunnels.
-Over time, tracts connecting the lumps may form under the skin.
-These wounds heal very slowly, if at all, and can leak pus.
+Over time, tunnels might form under the skin, connecting the lumps.
+These wounds heal very slowly, if at all, and drain blood and pus.

 When to see a doctor